shadawck/scabi/README.md

 # Scabi

-Implement vulnerability scanning on top of package management system like apt, yarn, chocolatey... in command line
+Implement vulnerabilities scanning on top of package management system like apt, pip, composer...

 # Install